The Minnesota State Fair announced June 19th that 27 new foods will make an appearance at the Great Minnesota Get Together in 2018.

 - Deep-fried chicken is tossed with a bunch of ingredients — including seasoned cream cheese — and is put in a flour tortilla which is topped with wonton crisps.

-- My take: Taco Cat is amazing.
-Get in line for this one.
-But it’s only available the first six days of the Fair this year because Midtown Global Market vendors switch out.
+- My take: It’s only available the first six days of the Fair this year because Midtown Global Market vendors switch out.
 I haven’t tried this one yet, and I’ve heard mediocre reviews.

 Honey Cream Soda Float